AmirUCR/R-Shell/README.md

     1. Create the function GetInput
     1. Create the function Parse
 1. [Executable Class](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/3)
     1. Create the execute function.
 This function should handle the special command _exit_ as well as any other command using execvp, syscall forks, and waitpid.
-Moreover, it should set the flag for successFail depending on the outcome of the executable.
-    1. Create the evaluate function.
-This function returns the successFail boolean.
+It will return true if the execution succeeds and false otherwise.
 1. [Abstract Connector Class](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/4)
     1. Create the base class for all other connectors to inherit from
 1. [And Class](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/5)
-    1. Create the evaluate function.
-This function returns true only if both lhsEval and rhsEval are true.
     1. Create the execute function.
 This function executes the lhs and rhs Command type objects.
-It stores the success/fail status of these Commands in lhsEval and rhsEval
+It returns true if both lhs and rhs succeed.
 1. [Semicolon Class](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/6)
-    1. Create the evaluate function.
-This function returns the status of the rhsEval.
     1. Create the execute function.
 This function executes the lhs and rhs Command type objects.
-It stores the success/fail status in lhsEval and rhsEval.
+It returns true if rhs succeeds.
 1. [Pipe Class](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/7)
-    1. Create the evaluate function.
-This function returns true if either of lhsEval or rhsEval are true.
     1. Create the execute function.
 This function executes the lhs and rhs Command type objects.
-It stores the success/fail status in lhsEval and rhsEval.
+It returns true if either lhs or rhs succeed.

 ## Unit/Integration Testing
 ### Parser